-In other cases, the nature of the observation may require that individual images are stored onboard and then downloaded to ground.
-This mode is more demanding in terms of downlink budget and cannot be used as baseline but could nevertheless be used punctually for calibrations (at the beginning of a visit) and for some monitoring and characterisation observations.
+In non-standard observations (like monitoring and characterisation activities), the nature of the observation may require that individual images are stored on-board and then downloaded to ground.
+This mode is more demanding in terms of downlink budget and cannot be used as baseline but could nevertheless be used punctually for calibrations and for some monitoring and characterisation observations.
 Its main advantage is to transfer the whole time-resolved data set to the ground, thus preserving all information.